markupdeclaration/markupdeclaration.org/index.md

 different applications for different vendors; and to lengthen the time in which the documents are likely to be useable.

-The time is ripe now to explain declarative markup: for a few years now, non-declarative technologies have been developed and over-promised and their limits have started to show.
+The time is ripe to explain declarative markup: for a few years, non-declarative technologies have been developed and over-promised and their limits have started to show.